Otters: Profile and Information

 The home of an otter is referred to as a holt or sofa.
 Male otters are known as dogs or boars, females are referred to as bitches or sows, and their offspring are called pups.

-The collective nouns for otters are kin, bevvy, romp, lodge (being indicative of their sometimes playful nature) or raft, when in water.
+The collective nouns for otters are kin, bevvy, romp, lodge (indicative of their sometimes playful nature), or raft when in water.

-The faeces of otters are generally recognized by their peculiar scent, the smell of which has been identified as varying from freshly mown hay to putrefied fish; these are known as spraints.
+The feces of otters are generally recognized by their peculiar scent, which has been identified as varying from freshly mown hay to putrefied fish; these are known as spraints.

-The holt, which is more popular in Scotland, is constructed under tree roots or a rocky cairn.
+More popular in Scotland, the holt is constructed under tree roots or a rocky cairn.
 Moss and grass are loaded with it.

-The pup can leave the holt after one month, and it is able to swim after two months.
+The pup can leave the holt after one month and swim after two months.
 The pup has to live with its parent for around one year before it’s able to fend for itself.

-Otters can live up to 16 years; they’re playful by nature, and they frolic with their pups in the water.
+Otters can live up to 16 years; they’re playful by nature and frolic with their pups in the water.
 Its usual food source is trout, and further downriver, eels, but frogs and birds may be sampled.

 Description

 Otters have long, slender bodies and limbs that are relatively short.
-The strong webbed feet used to swim and their seal-like abilities to hold breath underwater is their most compelling anatomical qualities.
+Their most compelling anatomical qualities are the strong webbed feet used to swim and their seal-like abilities to hold breath underwater.

 Many have sharp claws on their paws, and they all have long, muscular tails, except the sea otter.
 In adult size, the 13 species range from 0.6 – 1.8 m (2.0 – 5.9 ft ) in length and from 1 – 45 kg (2.2 – 99.2 lb) in weight.

 The tiniest otter species is the Asian small-clawed otter, and the biggest is the giant otter and sea otter.
-They have very fuzzy, isolated underfur, which is covered by a long guard-hair outer layer.
-This traps a layer of air, keeping them dry, and somewhat buoyant under the water.
+They have a fuzzy, isolated underfur covered by a long guard-hair outer layer.
+This traps a layer of air, keeping them dry and somewhat buoyant under the water.

 Many otter species live and have high metabolic levels to help keep them warm in cold waters.
-European otters need to consume 15 per cent of their body weight per day and sea otters 20 – 25 per cent depending on the weather.
+European otters must consume 15 percent of their body weight daily, and sea otters 20 – 25 percent, depending on the weather.

-An otter needs to eat 100 g (3.5 oz) of fish per hour in water as warm as 10 ° C ( 50 ° F) to survive.
-Most animals hunt for 3 – 5 hours a day, and nursing mothers hunt for about 8 hours each day.
+To survive, an otter needs to eat 100 g (3.5 oz) of fish per hour in water as warm as 10 ° C ( 50 ° F).
+Most animals hunt for 3 – 5 hours daily, and nursing mothers hunt for about 8 hours daily.

 Feeding

-Some otters are shellfish opening specialists, while others will prey on small mammals or birds that are available.
+Some otters are shellfish opening specialists, while others will prey on small mammals or available birds.
 Prey-dependence makes otters very susceptible to the depletion of prey.
-Sea otters hunt clam, sea urchins and other creatures that are shelled.
+Sea otters hunt clams, sea urchins, and other shelled creatures.

-Most of them live next to the water, but typically river otters reach it only to hunt or fly, otherwise spending much of their time on land to avoid waterlogging of their fur.
-Sea otters are a lot more aquatic, living in the ocean throughout their lives.
+Most of them live next to the water, but typically, river otters reach it only to hunt or fly, otherwise spending much of their time on land to avoid waterlogging of their fur.
+Sea otters are much more aquatic, living in the ocean throughout their lives.

-In their social structure, different species differ, with some being mostly solitary, while others live in groups.
+Different species differ in their social structure, with some being mostly solitary while others living in groups.
 These groups may be relatively large in a few species.

 Species

-The European otter (Lutra lutra), also known as the Eurasian otter, occupies Europe, most of Asia, and parts of North Africa.
+The European otter (Lutra lutra), or the Eurasian otter, occupies Europe, most of Asia, and parts of North Africa.
 They were widespread in the British Isles as early as the 1950s.

-Nevertheless, they became rare in many regions due to the use of chlorinated hydrocarbon pesticides, loss of habitat and water contamination (relatively widespread in parts of Scotland and Ireland).
+Nevertheless, they became rare in many regions due to chlorinated hydrocarbon pesticides, habitat loss, and water contamination (relatively widespread in parts of Scotland and Ireland).

-In the 1980s, population levels hit a low point, but are now recovering sharply.
+In the 1980s, population levels hit a low point but are recovering sharply.
 The UK Biodiversity Action Plan considered the re-establishment of otters by 2010 in all the UK coastal areas they occupied in 1960.

 Roadkill accidents have been one of the biggest challenges to their re-establishment progress.